mef/linux-mef/README.md

 ## Bunsenlabs linux config

+### Pre-install

+* check ssh accesses, be sure not to end up locked down from some server.
+* Run backup scripts
+* Partition disks

-### Disk Partitioning
+### Post-install

-Once bunsen is installed, and bl-welcome has been run, execute bunsenLabs-helium-setup.
+Once bunsen is installed, and bl-welcome has been run:

+* execute bunsenLabs-helium-setup
+* create ssh keys, and register them to relevant servers